ClayMack/kickstarter-analysis/README.md

 ## Overview of Project

-> The purpose of this assessment is to analize kickstarter data to find trends that provide the client a better understanding of various kickstarter campain goals and their success rates.
+> The purpose of this assessment is to analyze kickstarter data to find trends that provide the client a better understanding of various kickstarter campain goals and their success rates.

 ## Analysis and Challenges

 > 1. Compare how various campaigns fared in relation to their launch dates and their funding goals using Kickstarter data.
 >> a.
 Outcomes Based on Launch Date:

+![Graph ploting theater outcomes based on the launch date.](https://github.com/ClayMack/kickstarter-analysis/blob/main/Resources/Theature_Outcomes_vs_Lauch.png
+"This is a sample image.")
 >>> When looking at success of a kickstarter campain based on the month the campain launch, we see a couple of trends.
 In May/June we see a large spike in successful theater campains that begins to trail off in July.
 There also seems to be substantial drop in success from November to December.

-![Graph ploting theater outcomes based on the launch date.](https://github.com/ClayMack/kickstarter-analysis/blob/main/Resources/Theature_Outcomes_vs_Lauch.png
-"This is a sample image.")

 > The overview of the analysis is well described with screenshots